mimecast-scott/store-mimecast-urls/README.md

 # Store Mimecast URLs locally

-DICLAIMER: This is a proof of concept/example only and comes without warranty or support.
+DISCLAIMER: This is a proof of concept/example only and comes without warranty or support.

 This service continuously monitors an IMAP mailbox for unread emails containing Mimecast-rewritten URLs (those with mimecastprotect.com).
 If detected the service decodes each of the rewritten URLS via the Mimecast API, and stores the mapping of encoded→decoded  (key→value) URLs in a lightweight PickleDB database.
 By running inside a Docker container under supervisord, it seamlessly handles both the mailbox polling and a FastAPI-powered lookup endpoint—so you can retrieve any previously decoded URL with a simple HTTP GET request.